 Setting up Your Yearly Spreads

-Yearly spreads in a bullet journal are those that will last the duration of your bullet journal (or even possibly longer).
+Yearly spreads in bullet journals are those that will last the duration of your notebook (or even possibly longer).
 Yearly spreads generally aren’t super specific but can be a great source for general information you’d like to keep tabs on.